 Image credit: University of the Sunshine Coast

-Our koala safe neighbourhoods are a collaboration between Council and the local community to reduce the threats to our local urban koala population and provide a safe place for koalas to thrive.
+Our koala safe neighbourhoods are a collaboration between Redland City Council and the local community to reduce the threats to our local urban koala population and provide a safe place for koalas to thrive.
 They form part of Council's city-wide koala conservation activities.
-For more conservation information, visit our Koala Conservation Program 2016-2021 page.
+For more conservation information, visit our Koala Conservation Program 2022-2027 page.

 When urban koalas travel through our neighbourhoods they use 'stepping stone' trees along streets, in backyards, and in parks and reserves — including both shade trees and food trees — to help them on their way.
-When they are travelling is also when they are the most vulnerable.
+They are most vulnerable when they are travelling.
 The main threats to urban koalas are vehicle-strike, dog attack, habitat loss, and disease.
 By working together we can reduce these threats.
 To learn more about our urban koalas, visit our koala page.

-The first koala safe neighbourhood was developed in Ormiston in late 2018.
+The first koala safe neighbourhood was established in Ormiston, late 2018.
 The program has been so successful that we have now introduced three new neighbourhoods in Birkdale, Thornlands and Mount Cotton.

 Where are the neighbourhoods?